Salable/smol-rag/README.md

 Use this when:
 - You want **maximum context and coverage**.
 - You have a complex query that benefits from both literal excerpts and conceptual links.

----

-Each query type is optimised for a different information need.
-You can start simple with vector search and progressively move toward hybrid or mix queries when interpretability and deeper reasoning matter.